e-chris/dirtworm/README.md

 Running `worm.py` with a `vulnerable_path` sends the worm to the remote host where it will try to exploit Shellshock and propagate.

-The `v` option outputs messages to standard out.
-Otherwise, the worm is completely silent.
+The `-v` option outputs messages to standard out.
+Otherwise the worm is completely silent.
+Additionally, `-v` causes the worm to skip executing its payload on the current host and go directly to vulnerability scanning/propagation.
 ### Adding Custom Payload
 The worm supports a variety of python payloads.
 The source code of the payload should be encoded in base 64: `base64 payload.py`